Job Can I Get with a Criminal Justice Diploma

 There are many different types of positions you can pursue with a criminal justice diploma.
 Following are just a few of the many positions you can attain with this diploma, along with a description of the duties you can expect within each job title.

-Job #1: Corrections Officer
+1. Corrections Officer

-Corrections officers main role is to keep upstanding citizens safe and maintain security within correctional settings.
-Corrections officers oversee the care of those who are in custody and awaiting trial, as well as those who have been convicted and sentenced to serve time.
-Not only are correctional officers tasked with keeping the public safe from offenders, they must also keep the inmates safe as well.
-Correctional officers ensure that the day-to-day operations of the correctional facility are well maintained, while providing inmates with access to medical care, food, and other rights as provided under the eighth amendment.
+Not only are correctional officers tasked with keeping the public safe from offenders, but they must also keep the inmates safe.
+Correctional officers ensure that the day-to-day operations of the correctional facility are well maintained while providing inmates with access to medical care, food, and other rights as provided under the Eighth Amendment.

-Job #2: Juvenile Justice Corrections Officer
+2. Juvenile Justice Corrections Officer

-Juvenile justice corrections officers are tasked with many of the same roles as adult corrections officers, however, there are notable differences.
-Juveniles that break the law and are found guilty of committing an offence are housed separately from adults.
-Juvenile justice correctional facilities are secured just like adult facilities, however, there is a larger focus on the rehabilitation of the young offender.
-Juveniles are not legally considered adults.
-Therefore, they may have more rights that must be attended to and ensured by correctional officers.
+Juvenile justice corrections officers are tasked with many of the same roles as adult corrections officers.
+However, there are notable differences.
+Juveniles who break the law and are found guilty of committing an offense are housed separately from adults.
+Juvenile justice correctional facilities are secured just like adult facilities.
+However, there is a larger focus on rehabilitating the young offender.

-Juvenile justice correctional officers ensure that youthful offenders are provided with educational opportunities within the facility while serving their sentence, as well as make sure they participate in programs that have been implemented as part of their treatment plan (such as juvenile anger management class, group therapy, one-on-one counseling, and family services).
+Juvenile justice correctional officers ensure that youthful offenders receive educational opportunities within the facility while serving their sentence.
 Juvenile justice corrections officers help to maintain the facility’s operational efficiency and security.
-They are also tasked with transporting the youthful offenders to and from court hearings.

-Job #3: Local, State & Federal Patrol Officer
+3. Local, State & Federal Patrol Officer

-Job #4: Private & Corporate Security
+4. Private & Corporate Security

-Many businesses and private companies hire security detail for several reasons.
-Security guards are tasked with keeping the property safe, as well as ensure the safety of people who are working within the company’s buildings.
-They patrol the grounds and keep an eye out for suspicious activity or people who do not have clearance to enter the building.
 They monitor surveillance equipment to maintain safety within the perimeters.
-They are also tasked with guarding all points of entry around the building as well as verifying the identities and credentials of those who enter.
-There are usually several security guards on detail who may work in shifts to maintain high levels of vigilance as well as prevent fatigue.
+They are also tasked with guarding all entry points around the building and verifying the identities and credentials of those who enter.
+There are usually several security guards on detail who may work in shifts to maintain high levels of vigilance and prevent fatigue.

-Job #5: Homeland Security Analyst
+5. Homeland Security Analyst

-In this day and age homeland security analysts are more important than ever.
+In this day and age, homeland security analysts are more important than ever.
 They keep watch over the security of the nation.
 They monitor threats and investigate tips for potential criminal activity.
 Homeland security analysts may gain access to criminal groups through undercover operations to prevent an attack against citizens and institutions.
 They are responsible for preventing the smuggling of illegal substances into the country.
 Homeland security analysts also identify and prevent groups and gangs from conducting human smuggling and other federal crimes.

 How Do You Get a Diploma in Criminal Justice?